 Buying a home together requires three key ingredients:

-It’s important that your personalities, communication styles, financial philosophies, and sense of personal responsibility compliment each other.
+It’s important that your personalities, communication styles, financial philosophies, and sense of personal responsibility complement each other.
 Choosing the right friend and co-homeowner can pay great dividends, but choosing the wrong one can be costly.
 It’s important to choose wisely.

 Duplexes, Triplexes, and Quads